 A huge Thank you to James D. Parriott, for creating the wonderful television series and concept of 'Voyagers!.'
 It has allowed us impressionable fan-writers to whet our imaginations and keep history alive and on course with two of the best time-travelers, Phineas Bogg and Jeffrey Jones.

 My other account name is: G-Of The Rivers

-My general advice for what I've learned from Fan Fiction writing
+My general advice for what I've learned from Fan Fiction writing (Updated 1/1/2016)

 Don't take it too personal and keep doing what you do best...especially if you've always been confident of your work before and others enjoy it.
 There's nothing wrong with getting or asking for help, I encourage it, but DON'T LOSE YOUR VOICE in the process and write, write, write!
 If an error or question about continuity, etc. is brought to your attention, guess what?
 Fanfic allows you to edit!
 Ask my readers...you can always edit! ;) That's a writer's prerogative!
 Don't let pride keep you from improving.

 Be kind, patient and helpful.
 Don't automatically assume a writer even wants your assistance, no matter how wonderful or fantastic you think your changes will be.
 Hopefully, the writer will understand you are only trying to make them better at their craft and at least apply some if not all of your suggestions.
 Don't BETA to be glorified.

 You have every right to expect us writers to churn out a decent story and create worlds familiar to you from your favorite shows and movies.
 You have the right to expect good grammar and story flow.
 You, readers, are our writing life blood.
 Your reviews can make or break us, but, they should ultimately improve our work.
 A writer strives to be heard.
-If you enjoy our story, please leave an honest review.
+If you enjoy our story, and want to leave us feedback, please leave an honest review.
 Use more than two words and let your voice be heard.
 If you truly liked what you read, or have issues, let us know!
 Try to be specific on the the dialogue and descriptions that grabbed you.
 Tell us respectfully how you feel about our take on your favorite hero or villain.
 Your reviews make us want to write more and more.
 They encourage us to make improvements and it becomes a generous cycle of writing and reviewing.
 If you feel the absolute need to pick apart our stories like a turkey, then please, use the PM feature!
 Don't harass, attack or belittle us in the review box.

 A big thing for me and my best advice is to KNOW YOUR ACTORS AND ACTRESSES.
 They are the ones who give the characters their personality, humor and vitality...and make them their own.
 I tend to notice body language and behaviors that carries with them from film to film or show to show...a roll of the eye, a flick of the hair, a smile, wink..a turn of the hand or phrase.
 Take note of the sound of their voice and laughter, the way they kiss, cry, get angry, show love and affection, and a host of other qualities that makes us all unique.
 The same nuances are always present in their performances no matter what character they're playing.
 Test out my theory and pay close attention.
 You'll see the actor's real persona emerging through each role.
 Deep down is the heart and soul of the performer...